oss6/jbst/README.md

 jbst - Binary Search Trees in JavaScript
 ========================================

-BST (Binary Search Trees) implementation in JS.
+jbst is an implementation of BSTs (Binary Search Trees) in JS.

-> The reason binary-search trees are important is that the following operations can be implemented efficiently using a BST:
+> The reason binary-search trees are important is that the following operations can be implemented efficiently:

 >
 - insert a key value